ligurio/swebok-v3/0_introduction.markdown

 Richard E. (Dick) Fairley, Software and Systems Engineering Associates (S2EA)

-**_Copyright and Reprint Permissions._** Educational or personal use of this material is permitted without fee provided such copies
+**_Copyright and Reprint Permissions._** Educational or personal use of this material is permitted without fee provided such copies 1) are not made for profit or in lieu of purchasing copies for classes, and that this notice and a full citation to the original work appear on the first page of the copy and 2) do not imply IEEE endorsement of any third-party products or services.
-1) are not made for profit or in lieu of purchasing copies for classes, and that this notice and a full citation to the original work appear on the first page of the copy and 2) do not imply IEEE endorsement of any third-party products or services.
 Permission to reprint/republish this material for commercial, advertising or promotional purposes or for creating new collective works for resale or redistribution must be obtained from IEEE by writing to the IEEE Intellectual Property Rights Office, 445 Hoes Lane, Piscataway, NJ 08854-4141 or pubs-permissions@ieee.org.

 Reference to any specific commercial products, process, or service does not imply endorsement by IEEE.
-The views and opin- ions expressed in this work do not necessarily reflect those of IEEE.
+The views and opinions expressed in this work do not necessarily reflect those of IEEE.

 IEEE makes this document available on an “as is” basis and makes no warranty, express or implied, as to the accuracy, capabil- ity, efficiency merchantability, or functioning of this document.
 In no event will IEEE be liable for any general, consequential, indirect, incidental, exemplary, or special damages, even if IEEE has been advised of the possibility of such damages.

 Copyright © 2014 IEEE.
 All rights reserved.
 Paperback ISBN-10: 0-7695-5166-